 To participate in the course, complete the exam and course evaluation, and earn continuing education credit, you must be a OccupationalTherapy.com member.
 Participants must complete the entire course; partial credit is not allowed.

 OccupationalTherapy.com is committed to ensuring accessibility to the widest possible audience.
 We are continually improving the user experience for everyone.
 If you have questions, requests, or would like to report an accessibility-related issue, please email firstname.lastname@example.org.
 We will review your request and respond in a timely manner.

 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
 Course approval ID# 02601.
 This distance learning - independent course is offered at 0.4 CEUs (Advanced level, Professional Issues Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
-This course is offered for 4.0 hours, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC) category/categories.
-If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.
+This course is offered for 4.0 hours, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC), Related to OT (AZ), Related to OT (LA), Directly Related to OT (MS), Directly Related to OT (TN) category/categories.
+If you are an OT/OTA in Alabama, Arizona, Florida, Georgia, Kansas, Louisiana, Michigan, Mississippi, Oklahoma, South Carolina or Tennessee, CE Broker may be of interest to you.